puppetlabs/puppet-docs/source/guides/environment.markdown

 environments do not exist at all, so you can safely ignore this feature if you do not need it.

-**Please note:** Not using environments doesn't mean that client doesn't have an environment set.
-The client's environment is per default set to production and will only be changed by changing the clients configuration or per command parameter.
-You can't set it to a default value on the server side .
-For a more detailed discussion have a look at:
+**Please note:** Not using environments doesn't mean the client doesn't have an environment set.
+The client's environment is per default set to production and will only be changed by changing the client's configuration or specifying the environment on the command line.
+You can't set it to a default value on the server side.
+For a more detailed discussion, have a look at:
 [environment default setting](http://groups.google.com/group/puppet-users/browse_thread/thread/f97bfad1e46c83c4?hl=en#) thread on the mailing list.

 Goal of Environments